 During the past few months, living and working through the coronavirus crisis, we’ve all learnt a thing or two.
-For thousands of people across the UK, this has been done through online courses, but for others, much of the learning that’s taken place is harder to define.
+For thousands of people, this has been done through online courses, but for others, much of the learning that’s taken place is harder to define.
 The way we work has undergone huge changes, forcing us into different routines, new ways of connecting with colleagues, and bringing soft skills to the fore.

 What are soft skills?